-eCommerce and its 'magic tricks' is the premise of this series in which I assess our relationship with online transactions and their magical effect.
+In this series about eCommerce and its tricks, I assess our relationship with online transactions and their magical effects on our behaviors.

 In the first trick, The Mysterious Hat of Algorithm, I explored how algorithmic commerce tends towards a flattening of culture, conflating followings with fandom, casting prediction as precision, and, to a growing extent, removing human agency.